CSC207-UofT/course-project-xep-cgamerzx/phase2/accessibility_report.md

 * We have paid a lot of attention to how our app's design looks so we can make it appealing to all users.
 * In our app, we have two types of users: Manager and Customer.
 The only difference between the two types is whether or not they are able to add a hotel listing.
+* Our app is currently only offered in English.
+In the future, support for multiple languages could be implemented.

 ### Flexibility in Use

 * Our app does not impose any restrictions on the user's pace.
 * We are working on implementing a dark mode for our GUI.
+* Our app should be able to be used by both left- and right-handed users.

 ### Simple and Intuitive Use

-* All instructions when accessing app features, such as registering as a user, are as straightforward as possible.
+* All instructions when accessing app features, such as registering as a user, use simple vocabulary and are as straightforward as possible.
-*
+* All users should be able to use our app despite their skill level.

 ### Perceptible Information